 - Texting: Some platforms like Headspace and Better Help use “text therapy” methods.
 This can be very appealing for folks who prefer this method of communication.
 Remember, there are limits to your therapist’s availability via texting apps (they aren’t going to answer you 24/7).
 Your therapist will discuss these guidelines with you before starting text therapy.

 - Outside: Some therapists incorporate walks or light hiking into the therapy experience.
-In the absence of in person therapy due to COVID-19, this can be a nice alternative to be physically present with your therapist.
 Ask your therapist if this is something they might consider.
 You also get the added benefit of physical activity.

 What about paying for therapy?
 Is it covered by insurance?

 - Mental health and substance use treatment are considered essential health benefits under the Affordable Care Act (ACA).
 Most insurance plans are required to cover these services.
 One exception is “bare-bones” fixed indemnity plans that provide minimal coverage for all services.

 - A first step is to learn about your behavioral health coverage and the network of providers available with your insurance.
 Behavioral health may be managed by a different provider than your major medical coverage.
 There should be a number on your card to call your insurer about your behavioral health benefits.

 - If you have employer-affiliated health insurance, your employer may ask you to utilize their EAP (employee assistance program) first.